-Use the Install and Uninstall Diskeeper task to install or uninstall Diskeeper Professional, Pro Premier, Server, or EnterpriseServer on selected computers across your network.
+Use the Install and Uninstall Diskeeper task (under Manage Diskeeper in the Quick Launch pane) to install or uninstall Diskeeper Professional, Pro Premier, Server, or EnterpriseServer on selected computers across your network.
 Be aware that you must have valid Diskeeper licenses for the computers on which you intend to install Diskeeper.
 If you do not have licenses available, Diskeeper will be installed in Try and Buy mode, with full functionality, but for a limited time only.